ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

   -D, --geneos GENEOS_HOME            GENEOS_HOME directory.
 No default if not found
-                                      in user configuration or environment -S, --start                         Start new instance after creation -l, --log                           Follow the logs after starting the instance.
+                                      in user configuration or environment -S, --start                         Start new instance after creation -x, --extras string                 Extra args passed to initial start, split on spaces and quoting ignored Use this option for bootstrapping instances, such as with Centralised Config -l, --log                           Follow the logs after starting the instance.
                                       Implies --start to start the instance -p, --port uint16                   Override the default port selection